-1.0 Students who wish to apply for reinstatement to the Occupational Therapy Program must submit, to the Chair, a letter requesting reinstatement no later than 60 days prior to the next scheduled academic term as identified in their study plan revision at the time of withdrawal.

-2.0 Upon receipt of the student's letter, the Occupational Therapy Admission Committee will review the student's record and submit recommendations to the Chair of the Occupational Therapy Program.
-GovState policy # 13 will apply as appropriate.

-3.0 A letter from the Chair of the Governors State University Occupational Therapy Program will be sent to the student regarding the decision for reinstatement.
+- 1.0 Students who wish to apply for reinstatement to the Occupational Therapy Program must submit, to the Chair, a letter requesting reinstatement no later than 60 days prior to the next scheduled academic term as identified in their study plan revision at the time of withdrawal. - 2.0 Upon receipt of the student's letter, the Occupational Therapy Admission Committee will review the student's record and submit recommendations to the Chair of the Occupational Therapy Program.
+GSU policy # 13 will apply as appropriate. - 3.0 A letter from the Chair of the Governors State University Occupational Therapy Program will be sent to the student regarding the decision for reinstatement. - 4.1 Petition for reinstatement to the program must be within twelve months of the withdrawal from the program. - 4.2 Withdrawals extending beyond 12 months will require the student reapply for admission to the program.

-4.0 A letter from the Chair of the Governors State University Occupational Therapy Program will be sent to the student regarding the decision for reinstatement.

-4.1 Petition for reinstatement to the program must be within twelve months of the withdrawal from the program.

-4.2 Withdrawals extending beyond 12 months will require the student re-apply for admission to the program.